14 Popular Italian Horse Breeds

 8. Esperia Pony

-The Esperia pony is among the Italian horse breeds that have its name from the region where it originated.
+The Esperia pony is among the Italian horse breeds, and its name comes from the region where it originated.
 This horse breed is a cross between wild horses from the area and Turkish breeds.

 People mostly use them in competitions and serve as show and pack ponies.
-The Esperia stands 13 to 14 hands tall and is usually black in color.
+The Esperia stands 13 to 14 hands tall and is usually black.

-Also, these ponies are hardy, able to withstand extreme temperatures and go for several days without water.
-They are willing, calm, and docile ponies who can be very steady and attentive.
+Also, these ponies are hardy, able to withstand extreme temperatures, and go for several days without water.
+They are willing, calm, and docile ponies who can be steady and attentive.

 9. Sardinian Anglo-Arab